muhammedshamil8/HugsForBugs--buildEMEA/buildEMEA/README.md

  1. Go to the front-end directory [  `cd front-end`  ]

- 2. Run `npm install` in the root directory to install all dependencies
+ 2. Run `npm install --force` in the root directory to install all dependencies (force command bcz exel format have trouble to install)

  3. Run `npm run dev` to start the server